Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 Photos from the artistic research by Esra Ersen, March 2024, site-visit in the Border Region Bulgaria, Greece

-These narratives and film footage focus on the almost completely uninhabited landscape and dense forests, the Black Sea and the Resovo River, which marks the southeasternmost point of Europe.
+These narratives and film footage focus on the almost completely uninhabited landscape and dense forests, the Black Sea, and the Resovo River, which marks the southeasternmost point of Europe.
 The project also highlights the experiences of the people – the borderlanders – who share their stories of living and working at the border.
 Borderlands are spaces that oscillate between being a bridge and a barrier, and the people inhabiting these strips of land navigate these raised and lowered, restored and transgressed, surveyed and liberated boundaries.

 ZimmerFrei explores places and stories from multiple perspectives, examining how perceptions of borders shift when observed from different vantage points and modes of movement.
 Their evolving film reels aim to condense experiences, aspirations and dreams, leaving lasting traces of encounters that give rise to silent glimpses, new questions and unresolved listening.